Shawn-Ng/basic-statistics/R-timeSeries.md

 - WN & RW model are special cases
 - RW model is a special case of AR modoel, where slope params = 1
+- Persistence is defined by a high correlation between an observation and its lag
+- Anti-persistence is defined by a large amount of variation between an observation and its lag
 - Strong persistence = very little convariance

 ```r